BigSoftVideo/DOTE/project-info.md

 #### Opening Directories

-Sometimes one needs to access the directory or folder in which the Project or Transcript is stored.
+Sometimes one needs to access the directory or folder in which the [Project](projects.md) or a Transcript is stored.
 Click the `Open` button to do so in your file system.

 #### Media Files